 2 Is this perhaps because young, sophisticated educators jazz up their teaching by encouraging such inquiry?
 I hope not, but if so, will my former students please sit up straight and pay attention to what I’m saying.

-3 This is one of the goals of the Bible 1015 course which I and several colleagues offer at YU.
+3 This is one of the goals of the Bible 1015 course that I and several colleagues offer at YU.